architecture-building-systems/CityEnergyAnalyst/README.rst

 * Click `here <https://www.cityenergyanalyst.com/contact>`__ to contact us

-.. attention:: We ended the support of the ArcGIS interface on 1 May 2019.
-This means that there will not be any more
+.. attention:: We ended the support of the ArcGIS and Rhino/Grasshopper interfaces on 1 May 2019.
-               tutorials nor advice on how to use this interface.
-You could still use this interface at your own risk.
 We invite all CEA users to get acquainted with the CEA Dashboard and CEA Console.

 Cite us:
 --------